 Vacation leave may be used only at times approved in advance by the supervisor.
-Vacation requests will be honored to the fullest extent possible.
-If two or more employees in the same work area request vacation time for the same period of time, the supervisor will determine if this situation creates a hardship upon the department.
+Vacation request will be honored to the fullest extent possible.
+If two or more employees in the same work area request vacation time for the same period of time, the supervisor will determine if this situation will create a hardship upon the department.